Sequencing, forensic analysis and genetic analysis

 Mechanism of fluorescence quenching

 In each cycle of PCR, during the denaturation step, the stem-loop of the Molecular Beacon opens (i.e. the base pairs in the stem dissociate or "melt").
-During the subsequent cooling (annealing) phase, the loop of the Molecular Beacon hybridizes to its complementary sequence in the amplicon to form a short duplex.
-In this form ("open form") the stems are too far apart to associate, the fluorophore and quencher are kept apart and irradiation produces a fluorescent signal (Figure 10, bottom).
-During real-time PCR fluorescence must be measured at a temperature at which the stem-loop form of the Beacon is stable, so that the unhybridized Beacons do not produce undesirable background fluorescence.
-This is normally around 50 °C.
+During the subsequent cooling (annealing) phase, the loop of the Molecular Beacon hybridizes to its complementary sequence in the amplicon, to form a short duplex.
+In this form (the "open" form) the stems are too far apart to associate, the fluorophore and quencher are kept apart, and irradiation produces a fluorescent signal (Figure 16, bottom).
+During real-time PCR, fluorescence must be measured at a temperature at which the stem-loop form of the Beacon is stable (normally around 50 °C), so that the unhybridized probes do not produce undesirable background fluorescence.

-Originally molecular beacons were synthesized with the fluorophore 5-(2′-aminoethyl)-amino-napthalene-1-sulfonic acid (EDANS) at the 5′-end and the fluorescence quencher 4-(4′-dimethylaminophenylazo) benzoic acid (DABCYL) at the 3′-end (Figure 11).
+Originally, Molecular Beacons were designed with the fluorophore 5-(2'-aminoethyl)-amino-napthalene-1-sulfonic acid (EDANS) at the 5'-end and the fluorescence quencher 4-(4'-dimethylaminophenylazo) benzoic acid (DABCYL) at the 3'-end (Figure 17).

-Structures of the fluorescence quencher DABCYL and the fluorophore EDANS
+DABCYL and EDANS Structures of the fluorescence quencher DABCYL and the fluorophore EDANS.

-More recently a wider range of fluorophores have been used in conjunction with the same dabcyl quencher.
-In Molecular Beacons, collisional fluorescence quenching in the closed form is very efficient and does not depend strongly on the absorption spectrum of the quencher.
+More recently, a wider range of fluorophores have been used in conjunction with the same DABCYL quencher.
+Collisional fluorescence quenching is very efficient in the closed form and does not depend strongly on the absorption spectrum of the quencher.
 However, the level of fluorescence in the open form is limited as the fluorophore and quencher remain relatively close to each other.

-Molecular beacons can be used to quantify the concentration of the amplicon during PCR by measuring the intensity of fluorescence at the annealing stage in each PCR cycle (Quantitative PCR).
+Molecular Beacons can be used to quantify the concentration of the amplicon during PCR by measuring the intensity of fluorescence at the annealing stage in each PCR cycle (Quantitative PCR).
 They have also been used extensively in SNP and mutation analysis.
-Several molecular beacons, each with a unique fluorophore, can be used in multiplex PCR reactions to analyse SNPs at different loci simultaneously.
+Several Molecular Beacons, each with a unique fluorophore, can be used in multiplex PCR reactions to analyze SNPs at different loci simultaneously.

 Scorpion primers

-A Scorpion is a PCR primer with a Molecular Beacon attached via a linker which acts as a PCR stopper.
-This linker, (normally hexaethylene glycol), isolates the Beacon element from the primer.
-After PCR extension of the primer element of the Scorpion, the resultant amplicon contains a sequence that is complementary to the probe element.
+A Scorpion is a PCR primer with a Molecular Beacon attached (via a linker) which acts as a PCR stopper.
+This linker, normally hexaethylene glycol, isolates the beacon moiety from the primer.
+After PCR extension of the primer portion of the Scorpion, the resulting amplicon contains a sequence that is complementary to the probe portion.
 In the denaturation stage of the PCR cycle the amplicon is rendered single-stranded and on cooling the probe element binds to this complement to form an intramolecular duplex.
-In this form the quencher is no longer close to the fluorophore and a fluorescent signal is produced (Figure 12).
+In this form the quencher is no longer positioned close to the fluorophore and a fluorescent signal is produced (Figure 18).

 Scorpion primers

-Scorpions contain several chemical modifications in a single oligonucleotide and therefore are relatively complex molecules to synthesize.
+Scorpion probes contain several chemical modifications in a single oligonucleotide and therefore are relatively complex molecules to synthesize.
 However, they have some major advantages over Molecular Beacons.
-Formation of the active Scorpion during PCR is an intra-molecular process and is therefore very fast, unlike Molecular Beacons that rely upon intermolecular probing.
-Moreover the active form of Scorpions is kinetically more stable than that of Molecular Beacons, which tend to fall off their target and fold into a non-fluorescent intramolecular hairpin loop.
-In contrast to TaqMan, Scorpions do not depend upon enzymic cleavage to produce a fluorescent signal, and therefore rapid PCR cycling is possible resulting in a very fast and reliable detection system.
+Formation of the active Scorpion during PCR is an intramolecular process and is therefore much faster than the equivalent intermolecular reaction that occurs with Molecular Beacons.
+Moreover, the active form of Scorpions is kinetically more stable than that of Molecular Beacons, which tend to fall off their target and fold into a non-fluorescent intramolecular hairpin loop.
+In contrast to TaqMan probes, Scorpions do not depend upon enzymatic cleavage to produce a fluorescent signal, and rapid PCR cycling is therefore possible, resulting in a very fast and reliable detection system.

 DNA microarrays

-The fluorescent label attached to the captured nucleic acid strand can be added by a number of methods.
-PCR products can be labelled at the 5′-end simply by using a PCR primer with a 5′-fluorescent dye.
+The fluorescent label attached to the captured nucleic acid strand can be added by a number of different methods.
+PCR products can be labelled at the 5'-end simply by using a PCR primer containing a 5'-fluorescent dye.
 PCR primers can be labelled with multiple fluorophores, but these tend to quench each other and also inhibit the PCR reaction.
 A better way to introduce multiple labels into the PCR product is to use fluorescently labelled deoxynucleoside triphosphates in the PCR or reverse transcriptase reaction (e.g. fluorescein-labelled dT).
 However, the efficiency of the PCR reaction may be compromised by the chemical modification on the heterocyclic base, which can inhibit the Taq polymerase.
-Therefore a carefully determined mixture of unlabelled and labelled deoxynucleotide triphosphates must be used and it is rare to achieve labelling densities greater than one fluorophore per 30 nucleotides.
-Microarray assays can also be carried out in the reverse format by attaching individual PCR products to the slide as discrete spots and probing with a pool of fluorescently labelled oligonucleotides (Figure 13).
+A carefully determined mixture of unlabelled and labelled deoxynucleoside triphosphates must therefore be used, and it is rare to achieve labelling densities greater than one fluorophore per 30 nucleotides.
+Microarray assays can also be carried out in the reverse format by attaching individual PCR products to the slide as discrete spots and probing with a pool of fluorescently labelled oligonucleotides (Figure 19).

 DNA microarrays

-DNA microarrays are potentially important in high-throughput mutation, SNP and gene expression analysis because very large numbers of DNA strands can be attached to a single array.
-DNA microarrays are also amenable to automation by robotic systems, allowing very high throughput.
-However, microarrays present a number of challenges owing to some undesirable chemical and biophysical properties of molecules on surfaces.
+DNA microarrays are useful in high-throughput mutation, SNP and gene expression analysis because very large numbers of DNA strands can be attached to a single array.
+Microarrays are amenable to automation by robotic systems, allowing very high throughput.
+However, they present challenges owing to some undesirable chemical and biophysical properties of molecules on surfaces.
 Firstly, it is difficult to create very dense arrays.
-A spot size of 100 μm is achievable, but much smaller spots (e.g. 1 μm) would allow far higher numbers of spots per array, permitting the use of smaller volumes of solution-phase DNA and far greater throughput.
+A spot size of 100 μm is achievable, but smaller spots (e.g. 1 μm) would allow far higher numbers of spots per array, permitting the use of smaller volumes of solution-phase DNA and greater throughput.
 Secondly, the hybridization of complementary DNA molecules on a surface is not nearly as efficient as solution hybridization.
 To make the system workable, the properties of the surface and the nature of the linker between the surface and the attached DNA must be carefully controlled.
-Many attachment chemistries have been investigated and a standard method is to link the amino group of a 5′-amino-modified DNA strand to a carboxylic acid on the surface of the microarray by a diimide-mediated coupling reaction (Figure 14).

 Fluorescence in situ hybridization (FISH)

-The principles of in situ hybridization are discussed in The synthesis and applications of chemically modified oligonucleotides, but fluorescence in situ hybridization (FISH) is worthy of particular attention.
-FISH is an important tool in genetic analysis as it allows the identification of the presence and location of cellular DNA or RNA within morphological preserved chromosome preparations.
-The principle lies in the annealing of a labelled probe to its complementary strand within the chromosomes of fixed cells or tissues, followed by detection of the fluorescent label.
-In FISH, the target is embedded in a complex matrix that can hinder probe access and destabilize the probe:target hybrid.
-The probes (DNA or RNA) are usually prepared by one of three polymerase enzyme-based methods: nick translation, random priming or PCR which allow the incorporation of fluorescently-labelled deoxynucleotide triphosphates (e.g. Figure 17).
-An average of one fluorescent label per 30 nucleotides is a typical level of incorporation.
+In situ hybridization (ISH), which allows the identification and visualization of specific DNA sequences on chromosomes using radioactive labels, are discussed in The synthesis and applications of chemically modified oligonucleotides.
+Fluorescence in situ hybridization (FISH), which extends ISH by employing fluorescence-based detection and visualization by fluorescence microscopy, is an important tool in genetic analysis.
+The principle of FISH lies in the annealing of a labelled probe to its complementary strand within the chromosomes of fixed cells or tissues, followed by detection of the fluorescent label.
+The probes (DNA or RNA) are usually prepared by one of three polymerase enzyme-based methods (nick translation, random priming or PCR) which allow the incorporation of fluorescently-labelled deoxynucleoside triphosphates.
+An average incorporation level of one fluorescent label per 30 nucleotides is typical.
 The length of a DNA probe can be between 100 bp and 1000 bp.
-Longer probes increase non-specific background but short probes can be difficult to detect owing to insufficient hybridization and low levels of labelling.
+Longer probes increase non-specific background fluorescence but short probes can be difficult to detect owing to insufficient hybridization and low levels of labelling.
 It is important that the target is accessible to the probe and must be retained in situ, not degraded by nuclease enzymes.
 Visualisation limits span from an entire chromosome to a 40 kb chromosomal section.